glfw/glfw/README.md

  - [Win32] Bugfix: The OSMesa library was not unloaded on termination
  - [Cocoa] Bugfix: A connected Apple AirPlay would emit a useless error (#1791)
  - [Cocoa] Bugfix: The EGL and OSMesa libraries were not unloaded on termination
+ - [X11] Bugfix: The OSMesa libray was not unloaded on termination
  - [Wayland] Added support for file path drop events (#2040)
  - [Wayland] Bugfix: `glfwSetClipboardString` would fail if set to result of `glfwGetClipboardString`